KaiNorberg/PatchworkOS/README.md

 The I/O Request Packet is a self-contained structure that contains the information needed to perform an I/O operation.
 When the kernel receives a submission queue entry, it will parse it and create an I/O Request Packet from it.
 The I/O Request Packet will then be sent to the appropriate vnode (file system, device, etc.) for processing, once the I/O Request is completed, the kernel will write the result of the operation into the completion queue.

+For reading or writing, the I/O Request Packet uses a Memory Descriptor List, which is an array of memory descriptors, each containing a page frame number, offset and length.
+These are created by reading the user space `iovec_t` structures from the submission queue entry and converting them into page frame numbers.
+Finally, since the kernel identity maps all of physical memory into its address space, it can directly read from or write to the user space buffers without needing to copy them into kernel space or even map them in, thus achieving direct and zero-copy I/O.

 Built on top of this system are several layers of abstractions.
 For example, the `iowrite()` function is a simple synchronous wrapper around the I/O ring and of course `fwrite()` is a wrapper around `iowrite()` that works as expected.
-Many helper functions are also provided, for example `iowritep()` is a version of `iowrite()` that will use the virtual register system to perform a open, write and close using a single system call.
+Many helper functions are also provided, for example `iowritep()` is a version of `iowrite()` that will use the virtual register system to perform an open, write and close using a single system call.

+Finally, even the "error" handling or status system allows for certain optimizations.
+For example, if a read is performed on a file with a buffer of insufficient size to store the remaining contents of the file, the returned status will be an informational `ST_CODE_MORE` status.
+In certain cases, this means we can skip an additional read to check for EOF, potentially skipping a system call.

 The combination of this system and our "everything is a file" philosophy means that since files are interacted with via asynchronous I/O and everything is a file, practically all operations can be asynchronous and dispatched via a I/O Ring.